-Common people that suffer are athletes like gymnasts, rock climbers, baseball players or rowers.
+People that often suffer are athletes like gymnasts, rock climbers, baseball players or rowers.

-Trigger points in your muscles can make them ache right at their location and at other, seemingly unrelated parts of your body.
+Trigger points in muscles can make them painful right at their location and at other, seemingly unrelated parts of your body.

-The main pain zone of the teres major is the back of your shoulder.
+The main pain zone of the teres major is the back of the shoulder.

-Beside that, pain can radiate to the front and side of your shoulder and down the backside of your arm.
+Besides that, pain can radiate to the front and side of the shoulder and down the backside of the arm.

-In the pictures below the red colour tells you how common it is to feel an ache in the highlighted area.
+The pictures below show how common it is to feel pain in the highlighted area.

-The darker the colour, the likelier it is to feel pain in the respective spot when your teres major muscle contains trigger points.
+The darker the red, the likelier it is to feel pain in the respective spot when the teres major muscle contains active trigger points.

-If this muscle is overworked, all movements that require lifting your arm to the side and in front of you may be impaired and/or painful.
+If this muscle is overworked, all movements that require lifting the arm to the side and to the front may be impaired and/or painful.

 The movements mentioned above all include an elongation of the muscle as they display the opposite direction of the muscle functions.

-On the other side pulling on things – pulling on a blind to open it – may be also painful because the muscle has to work.
+On the other side pulling on things – pulling on a blind to open it – may be also painful because the muscle needs to contract.

-Always remember: An overworked and tender muscle may give you trouble, no matter if you contract and thus “use” it, or if you stretch it.
+Always remember: An overworked and tender muscle can give you trouble, no matter if you contract and thus “use” it, or if you stretch it.

-All activities where you have to adduct your arm forcefully will stress the teres major muscle a lot and thus are able to create problems if you overdo it or do not take sufficient rest.
+All activities where you need to adduct the arm forcefully will stress the teres major muscle and thus are able to create problems if you overdo it or do not take enough rest.

-Here are some examples of movements where you have to pull your arms towards your body.
+Here are some examples of movements where you need pull your arms towards your body.

-But separating it from the latissimus dorsi will be almost impossible for you as they are so close together.
+Still, separating it from the latissimus dorsi will be almost impossible for you as they lie so close together.

-But this is not an issue at all.
+But this is no problem.
 The teres major and the latissimus will develop problems from almost the same activities.

 I would not recommend massaging this muscle with your fingers – pinching and then rolling it -.